A Decentralized Federated Learning Framework via Committee Mechanism with Convergence Guarantee

-This is because over the IID dataset, the CMFL under the selection strategy \uppercase\expandafter{\romannumeral1} makes it difficult for a few clients which are quite different from other clients to participate in the aggregation process, resulting in the training of the global model only using part of the data instead of all of the data.
-The CMFL under the selection strategy \uppercase\expandafter{\romannumeral2} solves this problem.
-The committee accepts the local gradient uploaded by low-score clients means that the committee is more inclined to select those clients that are not similar to its members to participate in the aggregation process, which makes those different clients easier to participate in the aggregation process and makes full use of all data for the training of the global model.
+This is because over the Non-IID dataset, the CMFL under the selection strategy \uppercase\expandafter{\romannumeral1} makes it difficult for a few clients which are quite different from other clients to participate in the aggregation process, resulting in the training of the global model only using part of the data instead of all of the data. {Figure \ref{fig:cleint_aggregation} proves it.
+We record the aggregation times of each client and plot them as a curve graph.
+From the curve, we can see that the aggregation times of client under FL conform to a Gaussian distribution, causing FL selects the aggregation randomly.
+Besides, we found that a high percentage of clients never participate in the aggregation process when performing CMFL under selection strategy \uppercase\expandafter{\romannumeral1}.
+That is why CMFL under selection strategy \uppercase\expandafter{\romannumeral1} achieves worse performance than typical FL and CMFL under selection strategy \uppercase\expandafter{\romannumeral2}.
+It is difficult for the global model to learn comprehensive knowledge while using this kind of training algorithm.
+However, the CMFL under the selection strategy \uppercase\expandafter{\romannumeral2} significantly reduces the number of such clients.
+In this way more clients can participate in the aggregation process, making the global model learn a more comprehensive knowledge.
+Figure \ref{fig:client_acc} and \ref{fig:aggregation_acc} explain why CMFL under selection strategy \uppercase\expandafter{\romannumeral2} achieves a better performance than typical FL.
+We record the testing accuracy of each client after training.
+Figure \ref{fig:client_acc} shows that CMFL under selection strategy \uppercase\expandafter{\romannumeral2} has least clients with low accuracy, while has most clients with high accuracy.
+That is because those clients with low accuracy have more opportunities to participate in the aggregation process, which is proved by Figure \ref{fig:aggregation_acc}.
+Figure \ref{fig:aggregation_acc} shows that the aggregation times of clients with low accuracy in CMFL under selection strategy \uppercase\expandafter{\romannumeral2} are much more than other training methods.
+By reducing the proportion of clients with low accuracy, CMFL under selection strategy \uppercase\expandafter{\romannumeral2} achieves a better performance than typical FL. }